 Ladies, you want to pack light so your clothes can be unpacked into the drawers and cupboards, so smart casual is the go.

 Mix and match pants and skirts with tops/tunics and take a couple of sun dresses.
-Pack something elegant for 1 or 2 formal nights or specialty restaurants.
+Pack something elegant for one or two formal nights or specialty restaurants.
 Usually I go black on black and bling it up with jewellery (it’s so easy for us girls!).
+A cute scarf is handy to change up an outfit or throw it round your neck on a chilly evening.

 Don’t bring heels.
 Seriously, teetering around on deck is not a good look and unless your shore excursions consist of the theatre, you don’t need them.